WebFiori/docs/introduction.md

 ## What is WebFiori Framework

 WebFiori framework is a fully object oriented web development framework which was built in top of PHP language.
-Most PHP frameworks comes with many features and dependencies that the developer actually will never use.
-For this reason, the framework was developed to have the minimum features that a web developer might need to have a functional web application.
-Initially, the framework was developed as a generic template that can be used to only build static websites.
+The framework was developed to have the minimum features that a web developer might need to have a functional web application.
+Initially, the framework was developed as a generic template that can be used to build only static websites.
 But since then, it evolved into much more than a generic template.

 In our opinion, web developer will need the following at minimum level to have a working web application:
 * A database (backend).